afra-alishahi/afra-alishahi.github.io/index.md

 ## News and Activities

+- Invited lecture on Interpretability of linguistic knowledge in neural language models at <a href="https://www.ai-lc.it/en/lectures-2/lectures-2023/">Lectures on Computational Linguistic</a>, Pisa, Italy, May 2023.
+- Invited talk at the <a href="https://science.arizona.edu/cogsci">Cognitive Science Department, University of Arizona</a>, Us, November 2022.
+- Keynote at <a href="https://www.gu.se/en/event/conference-disembodiment-0">(Dis)embodiment conference</a>, University of Gothenburg, Sweden, September 2022.
+- Invited panel participant on <a href="https://www.tilburguniversity.edu/campus/studium-generale/artificial-intelligence">Artificial stupidity: the danger of glorifying Artificial Intelligence</a>, Studium Generale Tilburg, September 2022.
+- Invited talk at the <a href="https://gu-clasp.github.io/">Centre for Linguistic Theory and Studies in Probability (CLASP)</a>, University of Gothenburg, Sweden, February 2022.
+- Invited talk at <a href="https://konvens2021.phil.hhu.de/">KONVENS (Konferenz zur Verarbeitung nat ̈urlicher Sprache/Conference on Natural Language Processing)</a>, Dusseldorf, Germany, September 2021.
+- Invited talk at <a href="https://www.tilburguniversity.edu/research/institutes-and-research-groups/taisig/taisig-talks">Tilburg University Artificial Intelligence Special Interest Group (TAISIG)</a>, Netherlands, May 2021.
-- We received a grant on <a href="https://interpretingdl.github.io/">Interpreting Deep Learning Models for Text and Sound</a> from <a href="https://www.nwo.nl/onderzoeksprogrammas/toekenningen-nwa-orc/toekenningen-nwa-orc-2019">Dutch National Research Agenda</a> (NWA-ORC 2019).
+- We received a grant on <a href="https://interpretingdl.github.io/">Interpreting Deep Learning Models for Text and Sound</a> from <a href="https://www.nwo.nl/onderzoeksprogrammas/toekenningen-nwa-orc/toekenningen-nwa-orc-2019">Dutch National Research Agenda</a> (NWA-ORC).
 - Invited talk at <a href="http://www.lscp.net/persons/dupoux/bootphon/index.html">Cognitive Machine Learning (CoML)</a>, January 2021.
 - Keynote at <a href="https://sites.google.com/view/starsem2020/home?authuser=0">*Sem/SemEval 2020</a>, December 2020.
 - Area Chair for Interpretability and Analysis of Models for NLP at <a href="https://2021.aclweb.org/">ACL 2021</a>.